American Alpha: NXT Tag Team Champions (2015–2016)

+Nathan Everhart signed with WWE in 2011 and was assigned to its developmental territory, Florida Championship Wrestling (FCW), where he performed under the ring name Jason Jordan.
+After FCW was rebranded as NXT in 2012, Charles Betts joined WWE in 2013 and performed there under the ring name Chad Gable.

-Starting in May 2015, NXT newcomer Chad Gable began a storyline with Jason Jordan, in which he tried to convince Jordan to form a new partnership, following the dissolution of Jordan's team with Tye Dillinger.
+Starting in May 2015, Gable began a storyline with Jordan, in which he tried to convince Jordan to form a new partnership, following the dissolution of Jordan's team with Tye Dillinger.
 After nearly two months of coaxing, Jordan finally agreed to a tag team match with Gable as his teammate.
-On the July 15 episode of NXT, Jordan and Gable were successful in their official debut together against the team of Elias Samson and Steve Cutler.
-On September 2, Jordan and Gable competed in the first round of the Dusty Rhodes Tag Team Classic tournament, beating the team of Neville and Solomon Crowe.
+On the July 15 episode of NXT, Gable and Jordan were successful in their official debut together against the team of Elias Samson and Steve Cutler.
+On September 2, Gable and Jordan competed in the first round of the Dusty Rhodes Tag Team Classic tournament, beating the team of Neville and Solomon Crowe.
 After defeating the Hype Bros, they would get eliminated from the tournament by the team of Baron Corbin and Rhyno.
 Originally a heel tag team, their fighting spirit, and resiliency against their larger opponents won them many fans and began a gradual babyface turn for the pair.
-On the November 18 episode of NXT, Jordan and Gable would call out main roster tag team The Ascension and defeat them.
-On the December 2 episode of NXT, Jordan and Gable would face another pair of former NXT Tag Team Champions the Vaudevillains and defeat them as well.
+On the November 18 episode of NXT, Gable and Jordan would call out main roster tag team The Ascension and defeat them.
+On the December 2 episode of NXT, Gable and Jordan would face another pair of former NXT Tag Team Champions the Vaudevillains and defeat them as well.
 At NXT TakeOver: London, Gable and Jordan were successful in a fatal-four-way tag team match which was taped for the December 23 episode of NXT.
-On the January 8 tapings of NXT, the team of Jordan and Gable began using the name American Alpha.
+On the January 8 tapings of NXT, the team of Gable and Jordan began using the name American Alpha.